 Direct-drive trainers require you to take off the rear wheel of your bike so you can mount it directly to the trainer.

 Wheel-on trainers are a little easier to set up.
 You just have to clamp your bike in them and adjust the cylinder to provide resistance.
+I explain this procedure in depth in my How to Set Up a Bike Trainer guide.

-Use a floor mat to protect your floor and eventually a rocker plate to increase your riding comfort and make the ride more engaging.
+Use a floor mat to protect your floor and, eventually, a rocker plate to increase your riding comfort and make the ride more engaging.

-To avoid overheating, set one, two, or more fans on your legs, core, and head.
+To avoid overheating, set up one or more fans to cool your legs, core, and head.
 In addition, keep your windows open to have access to fresh air.
+Prepare enough water (and food) so you won’t have to stop your training mid-ride.
+Music or a movie can also boost your morale.

 4. Start Riding with (or without) an App

+When I started indoor cycling, I trained using YouTube videos.
+It was fine, but I quickly got bored.
 Then I tried Zwift, and it changed everything.
-I was more engaged and had more motivation and fun.
+I was more engaged, more motivated, and had more fun.

-The disadvantage of indoor cycling apps is that they are often paid for.
-So they might not be the best option if you are on a tight budget.
+The disadvantage of indoor cycling apps is that they often cost money.
+They may not be the best option if you are on a tight budget.
+But there are also plenty of free indoor cycling apps that get the job done.

 5. Clarify Your Goals and Expectations

+By clarifying your goals and expectations, you will realize why you want to do indoor cycling.
 Knowing your motivation will help you in the long run.
 Sometimes, you may feel like you don’t want to continue anymore.

+But when you remind yourself why you started, you get the push you need to keep going.
 You can cycle to improve your fitness, virtually visit beautiful places worldwide, clear your head, etc.

 How to Choose a Bike Trainer?